Employment Reference Check Response Letter Examples

 Do & Don’t - Employment Reference Response

-A reference check response should help the requester verify employment without exposing the former employee or the company to unnecessary risk.
+A reference check response should help the requester verify employment while protecting both the former employee and the company from unnecessary risk.

 What Weakens the Response